stephpy/timeline-bundle/Resources/doc/index.markdown

             on_me: true                             # Spread each action on subject too
             on_global_context: true                 # Spread automatically on global context
         provider: highco.timeline.provider.redis    # write your own
+        entity_retriever: highco.timeline.provider.doctrine.dbal # This provider will get TimelineAction from database with ids
         delivery: immediate                         # wait
         render:
             path:     'AcmeBundle:Timeline'